- Monitoring of drinking water

 New information has been published about the occurrence and toxicity of different PFAS in aquatic environments both in Sweden and abroad.
 The new risk assessments of PFOS, PFOA, and other PFAS from Efsa will probably affect the recommendations in the future.

 In summary, todays recommendations include monitoring of eleven different PFAS in drinking water (PFAS11).
-The toxicity of most of the PFAS is not well known, but to maintain safety margins against possible health risks, all substances included in PFAS11 are regarded to be as toxic as perfluorooctanesulfonate (PFOS).
+The toxicity of most of the PFAS is not well known, but the NFA has used a conservative approach as all substances included in PFAS11 are regarded to be as toxic as perfluorooctanesulfonate (PFOS).

 Case by case risk management discussions with the NFA might be necessary when high concentrations of PFAS are observed.
 In terms of consumption of fish, recommendations are limited to perfluorooctanesulfonate (PFOS).